-- For detailed information regarding tuition and fees, please visit the Tuition and Related Fees section of the University Calendar and the Minimum Expense Form.
-The fees and charges included therein are valid at the date of printing and are subject to change.
+- For detailed information regarding tuition and fees, please visit the Financial and Administrative Services website and the Minimum Expense form.
+The fees and charges included therein are valid at the date of publication and are subject to change.

-- At the time of first registration, each Master's candidate must select a payment plan, for which s/he is eligible.
+- At the time of first registration, each master's student must select a payment plan, for which they are eligible.
 The program fee payable in the first and subsequent semesters will depend upon the payment plan selected.
 Once selected, the choice of payment plan will remain in effect for the duration of the student's program and cannot be changed.
 The payment plan can only be changed in the first semester of study.
 Tuition fees at Memorial University are charged on a semester-by-semester basis and reflect the cost of the program and not, for example, the number of required courses, etc. Courses taken over and above those required for the program are charged at the undergraduate per-course rate.
 Students are liable for any increase in fees during their program.

 - Tuition and all related fees are due when a student registers.
 This includes the fees for the upcoming semester and any outstanding fees from previous semesters.
 To avoid a late payment penalty, please ensure that fees are paid by the fee payment deadline as listed in the University Diary.

 - Please visit the Cashier’s Office website for information fees payment.
 Graduate students who wish to have their tuition paid from their bi-weekly financial support can now request the service online through Memorial University Self-Service.
 In such cases, your semester program and ancillary fees will be allocated over the number of pay periods available within a given semester and will be deducted from your bi-weekly support.
 To sign up for payroll deductions through Self-Service, students may click on the “Employee Services” tab and then the “Graduate Student Payroll Deduction Request.”